Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Methodology

 The model selection criteria considered herein aim to balance model fidelity with parsimony by penalizing unnecessary complexity while retaining predictive accuracy.
 All criteria are expressed in terms of the \ac{RSS}, which measures the squared $\ell_2$-norm of the discrepancy between measured stresses and model predictions for the optimized scaled coefficients $\tilde{\vecc}^*$:

-\paragraph{\acf{AIC}.} The \ac{AIC} \cite{akaike_AkaikeInformationCriterion_2011} is rooted in information theory and provides an estimate of the expected Kullback–Leibler divergence between the data distributions and the candidate model.
+\paragraph{\acf{AIC}.} The \ac{AIC} \cite{akaike_AkaikeInformationCriterion_2011} is rooted in information theory and provides an estimate of the expected Kullback–Leibler divergence between the data probability distribution and the probability distribution implied by the fitted model.
 Under Gaussian, homoscedastic error assumptions, it is given by

 The first term rewards goodness of fit by decreasing with smaller \ac{RSS}, while the second penalizes excessive model complexity. \ac{AIC} is asymptotically efficient for predictive performance, often selecting slightly more complex models than those obtained by stricter criteria \cite{vrieze_differenceAICAndBIC_2012}.